dharrypotter/TO-DO-TRACKER/README.md

 TODO Tracker App
 Welcome to the TODO Tracker App, your ultimate tool for organizing and managing your tasks!
-We're excited to announce that our app is launching tomorrow, and it's going to change the way you handle your to-do lists forever. 🚀
+I hope it's going to change the way you handle your to-do lists forever. 🚀

 🎉 We're Ready to Go!
 Our team has worked tirelessly to bring you a sleek and functional task tracker.
 The app is fully operational, and we're almost ready to go live.
 That said, there are still a few minor tweaks to make before launch, and we'd love your help to polish it up.